syl20bnr/spacemacs/README.md

 There are sets of key bindings for different major modes I'm using, the convention is to start the major mode key sequences by `M`.

-See `my-keybindings.el` for more keybindings.
+See [my-keybindings.el][keybindings] to explore for more key bindings.

 ## TODO list